bdesham/pinboard-notes-backup/README.md

 [PVP]: https://pvp.haskell.org/

+* 1.0.5.2 (2021-02-28)
+    - The program now builds against a wider set of dependencies.
+There were no changes in functionality.
 * 1.0.5.1 (2021-02-27)
     - The program now builds against a wider set of dependencies.
 There were no changes in functionality.
 * 1.0.5 (2019-09-15)